spandan0724/Heart-Health-Predictor/README.md

    Launch Jupyter Notebook on your machine and navigate to the cloned repository.
 Open the notebook file (usually with a `.ipynb` extension) and run the code cells to perform heart disease prediction based on the provided dataset.

 Paraphrased instructions:
 To use the "Heart-Disease-Prediction" dataset, first, clone the repository from the provided GitHub link.
-Ensure that you have the required Python packages installed by running the `pip install -r requirements.txt` command.
+Ensure that you have the required Python packages installed.
 Finally, open the code in Jupyter Notebook and execute the cells to perform heart disease prediction using the dataset.